 The Commission encourages schools to review continuously their institutional mission and educational objectives and to modify these as necessary for the effective delivery of the school's educational program.
 When a school seeks to change its mission or educational objectives substantively, that school must be able to demonstrate its ability to support the proposed change.
 A substantive change of mission or educational objectives may occur when the cumulative effect of other substantive changes (e.g., change of ownership, change of name, change of location, and the addition of unrelated new programs or credentials) alters the original mission and objectives of the school.
-A school seeking to change its mission or educational objectives substantively must receive approval in accordance with the substantive change provisions and through the filing of an Application for a Change of Mission or Educational Objectives.
+A school seeking to change its mission or educational objectives.
+A substantively must receive approval in accordance with the substantive change provisions and through the filing of an Application for a Change of Mission or Educational Objectives.
 A substantive change of mission or educational objectives will be approved only if it is determined that there is a substantial likelihood that the change will result in continuous compliance with accrediting standards and will ultimately bring about positive results for the school's student population and not detract from the education provided at the school.

-2. Change of Control/Ownership
+2. Change of Control and Change of Ownership

-A change of ownership of an accredited school that results in a change of control requires approval of a transfer of accreditation to the new owner prior to the consummation of the change of ownership.
-In such a case, the Commission reviews a proposed transfer of accreditation to determine whether there is a substantial likelihood that the school will remain in compliance with accrediting standards after the ownership change.
-If the school fails to obtain the Commission's approval prior to the change of ownership, the accreditation of the school will not transfer.
-Consummation of a change of ownership without the Commission's prior approval will result in withdrawal of the accreditation of the school effective as of the date of the ownership change.
+Control is the ultimate ability to direct or cause the direction of the actions of a school.
+A change of control of an accredited school requires approval of a transfer of accreditation to the new controlling entity prior to the consummation of the change of control.

+In such a case, the Commission reviews a proposed transfer of accreditation to determine whether there is a substantial likelihood that the school will remain in compliance with accrediting standards after the change of control.
+If the school fails to obtain the Commission's approval prior to the change of control, the accreditation of the school will not transfer.
+Consummation of a change of control without the Commission's prior approval will result in withdrawal of the accreditation of the school effective as of the date of the change of control.
 Appropriate state and federal agencies will be notified.